Documentation Scheme

 • Gateway: knowledge/INDEX.md lists all project docs with paths and purposes

-General lessons applicable beyond this project.
+General learnings applicable beyond this project.
 Written as if explaining to someone who has never seen this codebase.
 No project-specific file paths, feature names, or requirement IDs.

 • File convention: YYYY-MM.md — same monthly segmentation